earthly/website/blog/_posts/2022-05-31-aws-lambda-api-proxy.md

 <figcaption>Update Lambda Function</figcaption>

-The big difference from the previous solution, is that instead of binding to a specific API gateway route, I want to bind to all routes and handling the routing in go.
-To do this I setup a route of the form `{term+}` where term can be anything, and map it to my lambda.
+So the big difference from the previous solution on the AWS side is how API Gateway is configured.
+Instead of binding to a specific API gateway route, I want to bind to all routes and handling the routing in go.
+To do this, I setup a route of the form `{term+}` where term can be anything, and map it to my lambda.

 <div>
 {% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/1340.png --alt {{  }} %}